-A strong Market Research module in Stage 2 has substantial educational and practical value, particularly as early preparation for the Business Projects in Stage 3, should students opt for this rather than the work placement.
+A strong Market Research module in Stage 2 has substantial educational and practical value, particularly as early preparation for the Business Projects in Stage 3.

 In this final stage, the other specialised areas of Services Marketing and Management, Integrated Marketing Communications and Marketing Management are dealt with.
 In addition, some general but extremely important business content is included in this stage.
 The Business Strategy course is intended to provide an integrative view of all of the business material covered in the programme, including, of course, the marketing material.
-The business project or placement provides an opportunity for either applied research through a substantial project, or alternatively, a three-month placement with a business corporation.
+The business project provides an opportunity for applied research through a substantial project.

-The business project, if selected, is likely to involve case study research, external interviewing or sourcing of data in the professional environment, or other techniques covered in the Stage 2 Market Research module..
+The business project is likely to involve case study research, external interviewing or sourcing of data in the professional environment, or other techniques covered in the Stage 2 Market Research module..
 The presentation of the Business Project is designed to provide a firm and secure demonstration of the achievement of the required Honours degree academic standards.

 Applicants must hold a minimum of two Higher C3’s and four Ordinary Level D3’s (including Maths) or equivalent.
 Applicants who are over 23 by January 1st of the year of entry are eligible for entry onto the programme as a mature student.